 I have worked as a counsellor and psychotherapist in a range of different settings, both statutory and voluntary, since 2011.
 Working as part of a team, and on my own, I have provided face to face, online and telephone, counselling and psychotherapy, both time limited and open ended, to various client groups.
 I have worked with children, adolescents and adults.
 I have also managed and set up new counselling services.

 I believe that, given the right conditions, it is possible to heal, develop a sense of meaning and purpose, improve relationships with ourselves, others and the world, and begin living a more fulfilling and authentic life.
 Through offering warmth, acceptance and respect I aim to create a safe space where you can learn about yourself.
-I will endeavor to understand you, but will also challenge you as we work together, in a way which suits you, and helps you gain deeper insight and awareness into yourself, others and how you relate.
+I will endeavor to understand you, but will also challenge you to reflect and understand your own internal process, and help you gain deeper insight and awareness into yourself, and how you relate.

 Training, qualifications & experience